CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 The contact persons for all types of security incidents MUST be known to the employees.
 Contact Information MUST always be up to date and available in a workable format.

-#### DER.2.1.A4 Notification of affected persons in case of security incidents [Head of IT, Emergency Representative, Press Office, Data Protection Officer, Head of Institution]
+#### DER.2.1.A4 Notification of affected parties in the event of security incidents [Head of IT, Emergency Representative, Press Office, Data Protection Officer, Head of Institution]
 A security incident MUST inform all relevant internal and external bodies in a timely manner.
 It MUST be checked whether the data protection officer, the works council / staff council and employees from the legal department must be involved.
 Likewise, the reporting requirements for public authorities and regulated industries MUST be taken into account.
 It is also necessary to ensure that affected bodies are informed of the necessary measures.

 #### DER.2.1.A5 Security Incident [Head IT, IT Operations]

 For a security incident to be successfully resolved, the person responsible first has to narrow down the problem and find the cause.
 He then has to select the necessary remedial action and obtain approval from the IT supervisor before implementing it.
-Subsequently, the cause MUST be eliminated and a safe state established (see DER.2.1.A6 * Restoring the operating environment after security incidents *).
+Subsequently, the cause MUST be removed and a safe state established (see DER.2.1.A6 * Restoring the operating environment after security incidents *).

 There must be an up-to-date list of internal and external security experts who can be involved in security incidents for questions from the various required subject areas.
 Secure communication procedures with these internal and external agencies MUST be established.

 #### DER.2.1.A6 Restoring the operating environment after security incidents [Head of IT, IT Operations]

-In order to eliminate the effects of security incidents, the affected components MUST be disconnected from the grid and all necessary data backed up to provide information on the nature and cause of the problem that has occurred.
+In order to eliminate the effects of security incidents, the affected components MUST be disconnected from the network and all necessary data backed up to identify the nature and cause of the problem.
 On all affected components, the operating system and all applications MUST be examined for changes.

 The original data MUST be restored from read-only media.
 All security-relevant configurations and patches MUST be installed.
 When restoring data from backups, you MUST ensure that they were not affected by the security incident.
 Before restarting after an attack, all passwords on the affected components MUST be changed.
 The affected components SHOULD undergo a penetration test before being reused.

 When restoring the secure operating environment, users MUST be included in the application health tests.
 After everything has been restored, the components, including the gateways, MUST be monitored in order to be able to detect attempts to attack again.

-If external service providers are used to remedy the malfunction, it is necessary to regulate what information about the security incident is made available to whom.
+If external service providers are resorted to in order to rectify faults, it is necessary to regulate what information about the security incident is made available to whom.

 ### 3.2 Standard requirements